-decode will receive the name of an encoded file, which will have all of the necessary information to decode it. decode will receive an optional drop rate, and will receive a stream of blocks on stdin.
+decode will receive an optional drop rate (from 0 to 100), and will receive a stream of blocks on stdin.
 For any given block, it will drop the block (that is, neglect to process the block and simply move on to reading the next block) with probability given by the drop rate.
 Once enough blocks have been received to successfully reconstruct the original file, it will write this file to stdout.
 It will be invoked as follows:

-'''

-$ decode [<drop-rate>]
+\$ decode [<drop-rate>]

-'''

 You don't have to worry that the files used for testing won't fit in memory, i.e., you may assume that the decoder, for example, can hold the contents of the encoded and decoded blocks in memory.
 With that said, you should make sure that you can decode at least a 10MiB file.

-The reference implementations can be found in /course/cs168/pub/lt.
+The reference implementations can be found in /course/cs168/pub/lt